Draxent/IExp/README.md

 IExp is an interpreter, written in c#, for simple mathematical expressions.

 It is really simple to use.
-You need just to run it and it will appear a Windows Form.
+You need just to run it and it will appear a Windows Form.<br />
 It contains a menu containing the items:
  - <b>File</b> → containing OpenFile that allow you to open the file that you want to interpreter
  - <b>Interpreter</b> → interpreter the opened file
  - <b>?</b> → containing a Help button

-The Help button says what you should do in order to have you expression file interpeter.
+The Help button says what you should do in order to have you expression file interpeter.<br />
-I report here the steps:
+I report here the steps:<br />
 1. Click on File → Open File
 2. Select a text file with the same format of try.txt
 3. Click on Execute -> Iterpreter